slexisvn/query_engine/docs/04-execution/36-aggregation.md

 That is worth stating plainly before anything else, because a book that let you infer otherwise from the plan text would have taught you something false.

+## An aggregate state you can calculate

+For input `(Alice,100)`, `(Carol,300)`, `(Alice,250)`, a grouped SUM can keep a map from name to running total.
+After each row its state is `{Alice:100}`, then `{Alice:100, Carol:300}`, then `{Alice:350, Carol:300}`.
+Finalization emits one row per group.
+AVG needs more state: Alice's sum is 350 and non-null count is 2, so her average is 175.
+This hand-worked map describes the idea before the hash table, accumulator interfaces, and spill files.

 ## The one operator that is different

 [`StreamAggregateOperator`](../../src/execution/operators/stream-aggregate.ts) is a genuinely different algorithm, and it is the one that gets chosen least often.
 It assumes the input arrives in group-key order and keeps exactly one group's accumulators alive: